 If the logger was configured to generate files, a new drive letter or mounted device will appear.
-The device name will be created from the serial number of the UTRED30-16.
-You can access the files by browsing to the newly created drive and double-clicking the PDF, CSV or LTD files:
+The device name will be created from the serial number of the UTREL30-16.
+You can access the files by browsing to the newly created drive and double-clicking the PDF, CSV or LTD files.

-- If you have selected PDF as one of the files to be generated, you will find a single file with the .pdf extension, containing the data for both channels.
-For PDF files, you need Adobe Acrobat Reader or a similar PDF viewer. - If you have selected LTD as one of the file types, you will find a single file with the ltd extension, containing the data for both channels.
-To open the LTD file you need to install the free LogTag® Analyzer software. - If you have selected CSV as one of the file types, you will find two files with the .csv extension, one for each channel.
-CSV files can be opened with a text editor, or imported into a spreadsheet program such as Microsoft[®] Excel.
+- For PDF files you need Adobe Acrobat Reader or a similar PDF viewer. - To open the LTD file you need to install the free LogTag[®] Analyzer software. - CSV files can be opened with a text editor, or imported into a spreadsheet program such as Microsoft[®] Excel.